berlinchen7/geomhmm/README.md

 ## What's inside

 * The file `geomhmm.py` is the meat of the code and contains the implementation of the learner itself.
 Currently we have `EuclideanGaussianHMM`, `PoincareDiskGaussianHMM`, and `SPDGaussianHMM`, which are learners for HMMs with observed values in Euclidean space / Poincare Disk / SPD matrices, respectively.
 More documentations on how to initialize/use these learners to come.
-* The files `randSPDGauss.py`/`randPoincGauss.py` contains the code to sample a Gaussian distribution of SPD manifolds / Poincare Disk.
+* The files `randSPDGauss.py`/`randPoincGauss.py` contain the code to sample a Gaussian distribution of SPD manifolds / Poincare Disk.
 * The file `func_test.py` contains a suite of examples used to test the implementation.
 * The file `exp.py` runs experiments that replicate the set-up used by Salem et al., 2021 and by Tupker et al., 2021.
     * For example, you can run `python exp.py --mode Salem2021 --givenTrue False` to replicate the set-up used by Salem et al., 2021 (the `givenTrue` flag controls whether the we want the learner to learn the emission probabilities/stationary distribution as well; `False` means we do want to learn those variables).